TechnicJelle/TechnicJelle/README.md

 In the second half, I did a Graduation Internship at [Rythe Interactive](https://github.com/Rythe-Interactive), as a Graphics Programmer.
 I was tasked with creating prototypes for the new Low Level Rendring Interface for the next rewrite of the engine.
 During this project, I solidified my knowledge of the basics of modern GPU Programming with Vulkan, but also SDL3's GPU API.
+You can read the graduation thesis I wrote for this [here](https://github.com/TechnicJelle/CMGT_GraduationReport)!

 </details>